LACMTA/livemap/README.md

 # Metro Live Map

 The Metro Live Map is a web application that provides real-time updates of vehicle locations on a map.
+This map and the APIs it uses are NOT maintained.

 ## Features